6 Step Process

 How These Pages Are Different

 When most people sit down to write content for a webpage, they often write to get the correct information out there as soon as possible or to check boxes.
 People writing this content rarely put themselves in the shoes of their audience and just think about what they want or their supervisor wants on the page.
 What makes these degree pages different are that they are written with SEO and our audience (prospective students) top of mind.
-From the way these pages are templated to the headings, Institutional Marketing made SEO the backbone of these pages and we can show for it too, just check out our stats!
+From the way these pages are templated to the headings, Institutional Marketing made SEO the backbone of these pages and we can show for it too, just check out our stats at the bottom of this page!

 Optimizing the program page for search engines increases the number of people who see and click the page in Google and other search engines.